olvlvl/composer-attribute-collector/README.md

 [![Downloads](https://img.shields.io/packagist/dt/olvlvl/composer-attribute-collector.svg)](https://packagist.org/packages/olvlvl/composer-attribute-collector)

 composer-attribute-collector is a plugin for [Composer][].
 Its ambition is to provide a convenient and near zero-cost way to retrieve targets of PHP 8 attributes.
-In order to do that, after the autoloader has been dumped, the plugin collects attribute targets and generates a static file.
-Later, these targets can be retrieved through a convenient interface.
+After the autoloader has been dumped, the plugin collects attribute targets and generates a static file.
+Later, these targets can be retrieved through a convenient interface, without involving reflexion.

 #### Features